Covid-19 impact: Singapore's leading hotel chain working on 'Zero Revenue' forecast for next 15 months

 In Indonesia and the Philippines, it will provide free temporary accommodation across multiple locations for frontline healthcare personnel and emergency first responders battling the pandemic.
 In Singapore, rooms will be provided to the Ministry of Manpower to accommodate returning foreign workers who need to serve their 14-day quarantine period as well as house Malaysians working in Singapore who have been unable to return home because of their government's lockdown.

 The Red Heroes regional initiative will also see hotel guests receiving well-being kits that contain washable face masks, alcohol-based hand sanitizers, energy drinks, and droplet hats.
 RedDoorz is Southeast Asia's largest and fastest-growing tech-driven hotel management and booking platform.
 It provides solutions to help hotel partners manage distribution, pricing, marketing, customer experience, and technology.
-Most of its solutions centre around using advanced data-driven technology to help partners make better decisions and using end-to-end advanced technology infrastructure to manage their businesses better and more efficiently.
+Most of the centre of its solution around using advanced data-driven technology to help partners make better decisions and using end-to-end advanced technology infrastructure to manage their businesses better and more efficiently.

 It has raised up to USD 140 million in venture capital money with the last two tranches in 2019 of USD 45 million in Series B followed by another USD 70 million in Series C just five months later.
 Series C was helmed by private equity firm Asia Partners and also includes South Korea's Mirae Asset-Naver Growth Fund and notably Japan's largest e-commerce platform, Rakuten.
 Rakuten has always seen itself as a rival to SoftBank albeit a smaller one.